zaidmohd/azure_arc/docs/azure_stack_hci/hcibox/_index.md

 - Ensure that you have selected the correct subscription you want to deploy HCIBox to by using the ```az account list --query "[?isDefault]"``` command.
 If you need to adjust the active subscription used by Az CLI, follow [this guidance](https://docs.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).

-- HCIBox must be deployed to one of the following regions. **Deploying ArcBox outside of these regions may result in unexpected results or deployment errors.**
+- HCIBox must be deployed to one of the following regions. **Deploying HCIBox outside of these regions may result in unexpected results or deployment errors.**

   - East US
   - East US 2